Modern Slavery Statement

 - Expanding, explaining and training our employees on our Employee Code of Conduct, our Anti-Discrimination/Anti-Bullying/Anti-Harassment/Grievance guidelines, our Gifts and Anti-Bribery guidelines, and our Whistleblowing guidelines;

 - Introducing a Code of Conduct to ensure all of our suppliers comply with all local laws, adhering to best standards in terms of health and safety, avoiding corruption and bribery of any kind, not employing children, avoiding any form of forced, bonded or compulsory labour;

 - Making reasonable efforts to bind our supply chain to the principles of this code, maintaining relevant documentation to demonstrate compliance, and reporting any known or suspected violations.

-As a Group, we have a zero-tolerance approach to modern slavery.
+As a global organisation, we have a zero-tolerance approach to modern slavery and human trafficking laws.
 We are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own businesses or those of our suppliers.